-“There’s enough oddities that we want to wait for the medical examiner to comeback and give us cause and death and manner,” Barbieri said. “(The autopsy) could still come back saying it was accidental or it was natural.”
+“There’s enough oddities that we want to wait for the medical examiner to come back and give us cause of death and manner,” Barbieri said. “(The autopsy) could still come back saying it was accidental or it was natural.”

 According to court documents, Clay Starbuck worked in the oil fields in Valdez, Alaska, where the couple remarried in 2006 after divorcing in Benton County, Wash., in 2000.
 They moved to Deer Park in May 2008.

-Reached by phone, Clay Starbuck declined to comment.
+Reached by phone Monday, Clay Starbuck declined to comment.

 “Our family’s busy and tied up with this.
 We don’t have anything to say,” he said.